fbpx

 Maybe you’ve never written anything beyond a secret diary of poetry; perhaps you’ve already had your food reviews published in a magazine or interned in a bunch of newsrooms.
 Each participant brings something different to the program, and your age and experience do not necessarily matter.

-There is no such thing as underqualified — formal qualifications are becoming less and less important in the writing world and freelancing economy, and we’re of the opinion that if you are passionate about writing, then you can be a writer.
-In terms of being overqualified, we’ll delve into a bunch of writing styles, from copywriting and editorial to investigative feature writing, so if you’ve done that in a journalism degree, perhaps some of the content will be old hat.
-On top of that, we’ll focus heavily on working against colonial and imperialist legacies and ethical journalism, as well as pitching, working as a freelancer and starting a publication, magazine and creative agency — practical and important skills we tend to find universities neglect.
+On top of that, we’ll focus heavily on media literary, working against colonial and imperial legacies, and ethical journalism; as well as pitching, working as a freelancer and starting a publication, magazine and creative agency — practical and important skills we tend to find universities neglect.
 If you’re already working as a freelance writer, or you have extreme confidence pitching and have been published by a range of mediums already, then perhaps this program isn’t for you.
-If, however, your writing training has been super structured — like you’ve done a degree and worked only in the confines of a newsroom, many of the practical skills we impart, especially with regards to freelancing, will likely be useful.
+If, however, your writing training has been super structured — like you’ve done a degree and worked only in the confines of a newsroom — many of the practical skills we impart, especially with regards to freelancing, will likely be useful.

-What’s the demographic of the participants?
+What’s the demographic of participants in the writing workshop?

 Is Astray ethical?
 Sustainable?
 Responsible?